getoptimum/docs/docs/learn/overview/deram.md

 # Introduction to Optimum DeRAM

-Optimum is a highly-effective (low-latency, high-throughput), scalable, and secure decentralized memory (DeRAM) solution.
+**Optimum DeRAM (Decentralized Memory)** is a highly effective, low-latency, high-throughput, and scalable memory abstraction built within the Optimum protocol.
 In essence, it introduces an atomic read/write memory designed for the Web3 environment, addressing the unique challenges posed by asynchronous communication, high node churn, decentralized decision-making, and the presence of potentially malicious nodes.